“8. Elders Quorum,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The ward mission leader, who may be a member of the elders quorum presidency, leads weekly coordination meetings.
 The purpose of these meetings is to coordinate inviting all to receive the blessings of the gospel.
-They also include the assigned member of the Relief Society presidency, ward missionaries, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and full-time missionaries.
+These meetings include assigned members of the Relief Society and elders quorum presidencies, ward missionaries, an assistant in the priests quorum, a presidency member of the oldest Young Women class, and full-time missionaries.

 Melchizedek Priesthood holders support members in uniting families for eternity.
 This includes:

 Making covenants with God by receiving ordinances, including the temple endowment.